 Mozambique has resurfaced on the hunting radar as one of the destinations to visit in modern times.
 However it has a rich hunting history, punctuated by a tragic and savage past.
-The country was once made famous by the likes of Harry Manners and Baron Werner Von Alvensleben before a violent civil war stalled the hunting industry.
+The country was once made famous by the likes of Harry Manners, Wally Johnson and Baron Werner Von Alvensleben before a violent civil war stalled the hunting industry.
 With peace treaties, new opportunities arose, and with it the hunting industry took tentative steps to recovery.
 Animals populations recovered, new areas were explored and mapped, jobs were created and effective sustainable utilisation conservation implemented in wild lands.
 The results speak for themselves.
 With the passage of time, and dedication by an intrepid few, a safari to this wonderful country is sure to bring not only great trophies but memorable moments of adventure in this legacy destination.
 Memories that are sure to rival anything from the golden days of safari.
 The country offers diversity of experience few others can match, from dangerous game hunting in wild untouched wilderness to deep sea fishing.

 With exclusive use of the camps in the 1.1 million acre concession, this unfenced area in the Niassa National Reserve is as remote and wild an experience that you could hope to get.
 We have three East African style tented camps along 250 km of very scenic river frontage.
 The camps are rustic yet comfortably appointed, set amongst the riverine bush of the famed Lugenda river.